Sarandë: Modern history

 In the early 19th century during the rule of Ali Pasha, British diplomat William Martin Leake reported that there existed a small settlement under the name Skala or Skaloma next to the harbor.
 Following the Ottoman administrative reform of 1867, a müdürluk (independent unit) of Sarandë consisting of no other villages was created within the kaza (district) of Delvinë.
 Sarandë in the late Ottoman period until the Balkan Wars (1912–1913) consisted of only a harbour being a simple commercial station without permanent residents or any institutional community organisation.
 The creation of the Saranda müdürluk was related to the desires of Ottoman authorities to upgrade the port and reduce the economic dependence of the area on Ioannina and Preveza.
 In 1878, a Greek rebellion broke out, with revolutionaries taking control of Sarandë and Delvinë.
 This was suppressed by Ottoman troops, who burned twenty villages in the region.
 One of the earliest photographs of Saranda dates from 3 March 1913 and shows Greek soldiers in the main street during the course of the Second Balkan War.
-Saranda was a major centre of the short-lived Autonomous Republic of Northern Epirus.
+Saranda was an important city in the Autonomous Republic of Northern Epirus.

 Greek troops occupied it during the Balkan Wars.
 Later, the town was included in the newly formed Albanian state on 17 December 1913 under the terms of the Protocol of Florence.
 The decision was rejected by the local Greek population, and as the Greek army withdrew to the new border, the Autonomous Republic of Northern Epirus was established.
 In May 1914, negotiations were started in Sarandë between representative of the provisional government of Northern Epirus and that of Albania which continued in nearby Corfu and ended up with the recognition of the Northern Epirote autonomy inside the newly established Albanian state.

 It was then occupied by Italy between 1916 and 1920 as part of the Italian Protectorate on southern Albania.
 Throughout 1926–1939 of the interwar period, Italy financed extensive improvements to the harbour at Sarandë.
 A small Romanian Institute was established in 1938.
 Sarandë was again occupied by Italian forces in 1939, and was a strategic port during the Italian invasion of Greece.
 During this occupation, it was called "Porto Edda" in honor of the eldest daughter of Benito Mussolini.